What is MPEG4 VS MP4? The Detailed Information about the Most Popular Formats

 If you ask whether MPEG4 is compatible with many devices like the MP4 format, unfortunately, older media players and mobile devices.
 Also, a good example is MTS and MKV, which are unsupported by iPhones.
 So most likely, MPEG4 is supported by upgraded devices, and MP4 is the most supported format by laptops, smartphones, PCs, etc.

 Are you looking for a way to convert MP4 to MPEG4?
 4Easysoft Total Video Converter is the best software to change the codec of MP4 H.264 to MPEG4 codec.
-Its converter has the ability to convert MP4 files without losing too much quality.
+This converter has the ability to convert MP4 files and change the detailed parameters without losing too much quality.
 The software provides more essential functions, including trimming, cropping, and beautifying digital files.
 With 4Easysoft Total Video Converter and its abundant features for any file editing concerns, you can be limitless.
+Moreover, it can be compatible with windows and Mac.

 Convert MP4 to MPEG4 by adjusting the settings, like video encoder, bitrate,etc.